gitlabhq/gitlab-runner/docs/configuration/speed_up_job_execution.md

 To use Google Cloud Platform as a distributed cache, [edit runner's `config.toml` file](../configuration/advanced-configuration.md#the-runnerscachegcs-section) to point to the GCP location and provide credentials for connecting.
+Make sure the runner has a network path to the GCS endpoint.

 ### Use Azure Blob storage

 To use Azure Blob storage as a distributed cache, [edit runner's `config.toml` file](../configuration/advanced-configuration.md#the-runnerscacheazure-section) to point to the Azure location and provide credentials for connecting.
+Make sure the runner has a network path to the Azure endpoint.